Christine grabbed his arm and pulled his head down. She whispered urgently in his ear. “Dad, I can’t find Goliath!”

 Even in the black lighting, Sam could see his little girl’s ‘something-is-really-wrong-and-I’m-trying-really-hard-to-be-cool-about-it’ face.
 Dark curls framed his daughter’s cherubic countenance—which presently wore a too-brittle smile plastered in place.
 Her big round blue eyes gleamed too brightly.

 “What?”
-Surely the twelve-year-old hadn’t just said what he thought he’d heard.
+Surely the eight-year-old hadn’t just said what he thought he’d heard.